 Looking ahead, a report from Analysys Mason in June argued there were several further areas of operators’ processes which could in time be improved through blockchain implementation.
 The analyst firm again cited identity management, but also added internal processes, from the standard OSS and BSS, to connectivity, through cheaper public Wi-Fi authentication and payments, as well as value added services.

 The company examined other operators who were tentatively dipping their toes into the water, from Verizon, whose investment in startup Filament indicates a willingness to explore transacting data through smart contracts, and Orange, who launched ChainForce last year to encourage other companies to explore blockchain use cases.
 Yet the overall message was that while telcos can take the lead, blockchain vendors can also be more inclusive.

 “Telecoms applications of blockchain technology are ripe for innovation,” wrote senior analyst Enrique Velasco-Castillo.
 “Vendors could be instrumental in leading this transformation by developing solutions that make the most of their operator clients’ virtualised, IP-based next-generation networks.
 These networks can be coupled with the capabilities of blockchains to enable cost-effective, distributed, resilient and transparent transactional processes.”

-The Blockchain Expo, in London on January 23-24 2017, is bringing together more than 1500 people across key industries for two days of world-class content from leading brands embracing and developing cutting edge blockchain technologies.
-You can find out more about the event here.
+The Blockchain Expo series is bringing together more than 1500 people across key industries for two days of world-class content from leading brands embracing and developing cutting edge blockchain technologies.
+You can find out more about the events here.